-MADRID — Officials say around 100 migrants of sub-Saharan origin have stormed the barbed-wire border fence separating Spain's North African enclave of Melilla from Morocco, with 20 managing to get across.
+MADRID — The Spanish government says several hundred African migrants staged multiple attempts to scale the border fences separating Spain's North African enclave of Melilla from Morocco, with about 60 managing to get across.

-An Interior Ministry statement Tuesday said the storming occurred at 6 a.m.
-The migrants who avoided being repelled by police made their way to the city's temporary migrant accommodation center.
-Police eventually repatriate the migrants or let them go.
+The 60 migrants who managed to avoid police interception headed for city's temporary migrant accommodation center.
+Police eventually will repatriate the migrants or let them go.

-Thousands of African immigrants living illegally in Morocco regularly try to enter Spain's enclaves of Melilla and Ceuta in a bid to reach Europe in search of a better life.
+Thousands of African immigrants living illegally in Morocco try to enter Spain's enclaves of Melilla and Ceuta each year, hoping to reach Europe and create a better life.